Multi Media Mentoring Training

-In October 2015 the FWLC initiated filming cultural activities around the West Coast area, which will include West Coast languages, to create resources and tools for language revitalisation and restorations.
+In October 2015 the FWLC initiated filming cultural activities around the West Coast area, which included the local West Coast languages, to create resources and tools for language revitalisation and restorations.

 Funding was obtained from Ministry of Arts in 2014-15 to expand on earlier work of an existing educational resource book entitled “Wardu-gu Wirn” (Going for Wombat) Miller, Monaghan et al 2007.
-The paper based educational language resource has provided an excellent tool in raising awareness and understanding of the people of the Far West Coast of Eyre Peninsula people of South Australia, and the cultural traditions and practises of hunting and cooking this very unique animal under customary cooking techniques.
+The paper based educational language resource has provided an excellent tool in raising awareness and understanding of the Wirangu people of the Far West Coast of Eyre Peninsula of South Australia, and the cultural traditions and practises of hunting and cooking the wombat (Wardu) under customary cooking techniques.

-The FWLC felt that it was time to move from hard cover illustrated books into “real life” visual and audio recordings of hunting and gathering, to deliver a more consistency and cultural specific education through immersion in language revival and maintenance work.
+The FWLC felt that it was time to move from hard cover illustrated books into “real life” visual and audio recordings of hunting and gathering, to deliver a more consistent and cultural specific education tool through immersion in language revival and maintenance work.

 Hunting for Wombat – Wardu-gu Wirn – Wirangu Language;